Yearning to breathe free - The Boston Globe

 4

 Abdulkader Hayani, in the first moments of arriving at his new home in Framingham, puts his youngest daughter, Ameeneh, to bed.
-(Suzanne Kreiter/Globe staff)
+(Suzanne Kreiter/Globe Staff)

 5